ralam/ChatLogger/README.md

 # ChatLogger
 A simple chat logging API built using Rails and postgreSQL.
-To run the server locally, clone this repo, run `bundle install`, and then run `bundle install`.
+To run the server locally, clone this repo, run `bundle install`, and then run `rails s`.

 The events controller supports GET requests to /events with these optional params:
 - from (as YYYY-MM-DDTHH:MMZ)